aricma/vonluck-server/README.md

 You can test with our good friend [Postman](https://www.getpostman.com/downloads/).
 If you don't know how to use Postman, go [here](https://learning.getpostman.com/).
+I am also working on a react based view engine for the server.
+This will give the oportunity for online dokumentation and webhook testing right in the browser :P.

 ## webhooks